‘The Walking Dead’ Season 9: Theories On Michonne’s Scar

 Considering there is now a doctor in the house, it does seem possible that Michonne could donate a kidney to save someone’s life.
 However, many Walking Dead fans are wondering if Michonne donated a kidney to Rick in order to save his life.

-This theory is interesting because it means that Michionne knows that Rick is still alive and opens up more questions than it answers.
+This theory is interesting because it means that Michonne knows that Rick is still alive and opens up more questions than it answers.
 For example, why would Michonne be talking to Rick at the bridge if she knew he was still alive.
 Or, why was she talking to herself in her room?

 Some fans have a theory for that too.
-Considering viewers didn’t see in the room when Michonne was talking to herself, perhaps she was speaking to Rick via a communications set up.
+Considering viewers didn’t see in the room when Michonne was talking to herself, perhaps she was speaking to Rick via a communications setup.
 It also explains why Michonne doesn’t want the radio set up as well.

 However, the question still remains with this theory, the question of why she would be keeping the fact that Rick is alive such a big secret — especially from his children.